 Our V2 regrading recognises that we’re a growing business that has sound financial plans in place to deliver our business plan.
 It takes into account that we have an ambitious development programme to help meet housing need in the region and that we’ve set aside funds to invest in energy efficiency improvements as part of our strategy to become carbon Net Zero.

 We’re committed to making our money work harder for our customers.
 We have a Value for Money Strategy that puts value for money at the heart of everything we do.
 We carefully manage the balance between how much we spend, the quality of service this will deliver and the difference this will make to our customers.
-You can find out more about our Value for Money Strategy and how much we save in our CHP Annual report 2020-2021 [pdf] 7MB and CHP financial statements 2020-2021 [pdf] 4MB.
+You can find out more about our Value for Money Strategy and how much we save in our CHP Annual Report 2022-2023 and CHP Financial Statements 2022-2023.

 Our shareholders form part of our governance framework.
 They must always act in the best interests of CHP and the benefit of the communities we serve.